iGEM-NU-Kazakhstan/NU_Kazakhstan/README.md

 # NU_Kazakhstan

+MM for NAD

+Matlab Flux dist should allow to find optimal sugar type
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 We want thank the following Biohackathon teams for their contribution: High Steaks for Sequence Analysis app, Dynaminte Hamsters for Chrome extension designed for people with disabilities.